The Best Nikon D500 Lenses for Photography

 - Vibration Reduction (VR): This technology minimizes the impact of camera shake, allowing handheld shooting in low-light conditions.

-- Nano Crystal & Super Integrated Coating: These enhance light transmission and suppress lens flare and ghosting for improved contrast and color accuracy.
+- Nano Crystal & Super Integrated Coating: These enhance light transmission and reduce lens flare and ghosting for improved contrast and color accuracy.

 Tamron SP 15-30mm F/2.8 Di VC USD for Nikon